docker/docs/docker-hub/registry-access-management.md

   > **Note**
   >
-  > Once you add a registry, it can take a maximum of 24 hours for the changes to be enforced on your developers’ machines.
-If you want to apply the changes sooner, you must force a Docker logout on your developers’ machine and have the developer re-authenticate for Docker Desktop.
+  > Once you add a registry, it can take up to 24 hours for the changes to be enforced on your developers’ machines.
+If you want to apply the changes sooner, you must force a Docker logout on your developers’ machine and have the developers re-authenticate for Docker Desktop.
 Also, there is no limit on the number of registries you can add.
-See the Caveats sections to learn more about limitations  when using this feature.
+See the [Caveats](#caveats) section to learn more about limitations when using this feature.

 ### Enforce authentication

-To ensure that each org member uses Registry Access Management on their local machine, you can perform the following steps below to enforce sign-in under your organization.
+To ensure that each org member uses Registry Access Management on their local machine, you can perform the steps below to enforce sign-in under your organization.
 To do this:

 1. Download the latest version of Docker Desktop, and then
 2. Create a `registry.json` file.